 Watch out especially for your own self-diagnoses, as they tend to be particularly poor.

-There Is Grey… But Sometimes There Is Black and White
+There Is Gray… But Sometimes There Is Black and White

 The author quotes the book The Sociopath Next Door.
 However, the messages from these two books are very different.